purduesigbots/pros-docs/v5/api/cpp/adi.rst

- pros::E_ADI_ANALOG_OUT              Configures the ADI port as an analog output pros::E_ADI_DIGITAL_IN              Configures the ADI port as a digital input pros::E_ADI_DIGITAL_OUT             Configures the ADI port as a digital output pros::E_ADI_SMART_BUTTON            Configures the ADI port for use with a Smart Button Sensor pros::E_ADI_SMART_POT               Configures the ADI port for use with a Smart Pot Sensor pros::E_ADI_LEGACY_BUTTON           Configures the ADI port for use with a Cortex-Era Button pros::E_ADI_LEGACY_POT              Configures the ADI port for use with a Cortex-Era Pot pros::E_ADI_LEGACY_LINE_SENSOR      Configures the ADI port for use with a Cortex-Era Line Sensor pros::E_ADI_LEGACY_LIGHT_SENSOR     Configures the ADI port for use with a Cortex-Era Light Sensor pros::E_ADI_LEGACY_GYRO             Configures the ADI port for use with a Cortex-Era Gyro pros::E_ADI_LEGACY_ACCELEROMETER    Configures the ADI port for use with a Cortex-Era accelerometer pros::E_ADI_LEGACY_SERVO            Configures the ADI port for use with a Cortex-Era servo motor
+ pros::E_ADI_ANALOG_OUT              Configures the ADI port as an analog output pros::E_ADI_DIGITAL_IN              Configures the ADI port as a digital input pros::E_ADI_DIGITAL_OUT             Configures the ADI port as a digital output pros::E_ADI_LEGACY_GYRO             Configures the ADI port for use with a Cortex-Era Gyro pros::E_ADI_LEGACY_ACCELEROMETER    Configures the ADI port for use with a Cortex-Era accelerometer pros::E_ADI_LEGACY_SERVO            Configures the ADI port for use with a Cortex-Era servo motor